 Are condenser mics better than dynamic mics for ambient recording?

 In general, a condenser microphone is the best choice if you need one with a flat frequency response, high sensitivity, low self-noise, and a polar pattern that picks up sound from all directions.
-In addition, these active microphones provide a pleasant sound and work well in ambient settings.
-This is why omnidirectional microphones are often used in ambient recording.

 Conclusion